crypto-chassis/ccapi/README.md

   * "string table overflow at offset \<a>".
 Try to add optimization flag `-O1` or `-O2`.
 See https://stackoverflow.com/questions/14125007/gcc-string-table-overflow-error-during-compilation.
   * On Windows, if you still encounter resource related issues, try to add optimization flag `-O3 -DNDEBUG`.

-### Python and Java
+### non-C++
 * Require SWIG and CMake.
   * SWIG: On macOS, `brew install SWIG`.
 On Linux, `sudo apt-get install -y swig`.
-On Windows, http://www.swig.org/Doc4.0/Windows.html#Windows.
   * CMake: https://cmake.org/download/.
 * Run the following commands.
 ```
 mkdir binding/build
 cd binding/build
 rm -rf * (if rebuild from scratch)
 cmake -DBUILD_PYTHON=ON -DBUILD_VERSION=1.0.0 ..
-(For)
+(Use -DBUILD_JAVA=ON if the target language is Java)
 cmake --build .
 ```
 * If a virtual environment (managed by `venv` or `conda`) is active (i.e. the `activate` script has been evaluated), the package will be installed into the virtual environment rather than globally.
-* Currently not working on Windows.
 * Troubleshoot:
+  * Python:
     * "CMake Error at python/CMakeLists.txt:... (message): Require Python 3".
 Try to create and activate a virtual environment (managed by `venv` or `conda`) with Python 3.
     * "Could NOT find OpenSSL, try to set the path to OpenSSL root folder in the system variable OPENSSL_ROOT_DIR (missing: OPENSSL_INCLUDE_DIR)".
 Try `cmake -DOPENSSL_ROOT_DIR=...`.
 On macOS, you might be missing headers for OpenSSL, `brew install openssl` and `cmake -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl`.
 On Ubuntu, `sudo apt-get install libssl-dev`.
 On Windows, `vcpkg install openssl:x64-windows` and `cmake -DOPENSSL_ROOT_DIR=C:/vcpkg/installed/x64-windows-static`.
     * "Fatal Python error: Segmentation fault".
 If the macOS version is relatively new and the Python version is relatively old, please upgrade Python to a relatively new version.
     * "‘_PyObject_GC_UNTRACK’ was not declared in this scope".
 If you use Python >= 3.8, please use SWIG >= 4.0.
+  * Java:
+    * "Could NOT find JNI (missing: JAVA_INCLUDE_PATH JAVA_INCLUDE_PATH2 JAVA_AWT_INCLUDE_PATH)".
+Check that the environment variable `JAVA_HOME` is correct.
+    * "../Main.java:1: error: package com.cryptochassis.ccapi does not exist".
+Check that `javac`'s classpath includes `binding/build/java/packaging/1.0.0/ccapi-1.0.0.jar`.
+    * "Exception in thread "main" java.lang.UnsatisfiedLinkError: no ccapi_binding_java in java.library.path: ...".
+Check that `java`'s `java.library.path` property includes `binding/build/java/packaging/1.0.0`.
+See https://stackoverflow.com/questions/1403788/java-lang-unsatisfiedlinkerror-no-dll-in-java-library-path.

 ## Constants
 [`include/ccapi_cpp/ccapi_macro.h`](include/ccapi_cpp/ccapi_macro.h)